What Does A Concrete Septic Tank Look Like?

 It is necessary to configure the control floats such that a certain volume of effluent is discharged to the drainfield.

-See also: How To Install A Plastic Septic Tank?
-(Solution)
+See also: How Do You Empty A Septic Tank?
+(Solution found)

 The pump then works to bring the level of wastewater back down until it reaches that of the off float setting.